-Why Do You Need it?
+Here’s Why You Need It

-If any of these issues are happening to you, grab your favorite eye shadow primer and follow the how-to below!
+If any of these issues are happening to you, grab your favorite eye shadow primer and follow the how-to below.

-Step 1: After applying your daily eye creams and facial moisturizers, squeeze a tiny bit of primer onto a flat eyeshadow brush, (like the Giorgio Armani Beauty Concealer Brush) or your fingertips.
+STEP 1: After applying your daily eye creams and facial moisturizers, squeeze a tiny bit of primer onto a flat eyeshadow brush, (like the Giorgio Armani Beauty Concealer Brush) or your fingertips.

-Step 3: Use rapid, gentle tapping motions to blend the formula into the skin.
-Start at your lash line and work all the way into the brows (yes, the brows — this will make your brow products last longer too).
+STEP 3: Use rapid, gentle tapping motions to blend the formula into the skin.
+Start at your lash line and work all the way into the brows (yes, the brows — this will make your brow products last longer, too).

-Step 4: Remember to apply primer under the bottom lashes as well if you intend to use shadow or liner there.
+STEP 4: Remember to apply primer under the bottom lashes as well if you intend to use shadow or liner there.
 Allow about a minute for the formula to dry and absorb.